VishnuNanilal/Area-Calculator/README.md

                      Area of the unknown shape = (no. of balls in unknown area / no. of balls in known area) * Area of the known shape

 Additional to these, the following are also present:
-> 2 Displays which show the current ratio and the calculated area
+- Two Displays which show the current ratio and the calculated area
-> 3 Buttons to start, pause and reset the experiment
+- Three Buttons to start, pause and reset the experiment
-> Two other known areas, a smaller square and a circle, to verify the experiment and can be cycled through using 2 buttons.
+- Two other known areas, a smaller square and a circle, to verify the experiment and can be cycled through using 2 buttons.
-> A slider to control the speed of ball spawning
+- A slider to control the speed of ball spawning